ekg/smbe2024/impg_prez.md

 ---

-# 4. The Implicit Pangenome Graph Concept
+# Core Idea of Implicit Pangenome Graphs

-## Implicit Pangenome Graph: Core Idea

 - Graph implied by set of pairwise alignments
 - Never materialize the full graph structure